ZIqinGX/Coding3_Machinelearning/README.md

 2.From the third practice in code, I found that the Tensorflow hub model can generate images mainly based on the style.
 The style image can influence outcome of style transferred picture heavily.
 By adjusting the weight of content and style picture, the value or influence of them on mixed result will change.
 So I can adjust pictures by change their weight.

+3.Tensorflow Hub is good and fast to do style transfer, however, the style image has a significant impact on the generated image, so it is important to choose content images with strong style and color, or adjust the weight of the style image by multiplying it by a number smaller than 1.
+VGG model can consume longer time to transfer style and have the problem of noise in image, but it can do more adjustment and the generted content is good.